Translate

 Another new door.
 Another new room.

-By the end of the week, the house had grown.
-New hallways twisted and turned where there had been none before.
-The rooms multiplied.
-There was now a second kitchen, a library, a music room, even a ballroom with chandeliers that sparkled in the faint morning light.
+By the end of the week, the house had grown considerably.
+There was now a second kitchen, a library, a music room, even a ballroom with chandeliers that sparkled in the morning light.
 The mansion was becoming a maze, and they were losing track of where they’d been and where they were going.

-“This can’t be possible,” Alice whispered one evening as they sat in the original living room, the only space that still felt familiar.
+“This can’t be possible,” Alice said one evening as they sat in the original living room, the only space that still felt familiar.

 Mark didn’t reply.
 He had spent the day trying to measure the house, counting steps from one end to the other, but no matter how he tried, the measurements never added up.
-The rooms seemed to shift when he wasn’t looking, expanding and stretching into places that shouldn’t exist.
+The rooms seemed to shift when he wasn’t looking, expanding and stretching into places that shouldn’t be possible.

 A week later, Alice woke to find Mark standing by a door she hadn’t seen before.
 His face was pale, his eyes hollow.